-Criteria Connected part of sustainability report III.
-Non-Discriminatory Working Conditions and Inclusive Work field 1 The Board has a diversity and inclusion strategy in place addressing the following topics: Incorporating sustainability standards and strengthening regulatory compliance - Equality, Diversity and Inclusion 1.1 Diversity policy 1.2 Diversity awareness training 1.3 Recruitment, development, and retention strategies to promote diversity (especially Age, Sexual Orientation, Ethnicity, Religion or Belief, Gender Reassignment, Marriage or Civil Partnership, Pregnancy and Maternity) 1.4 What is the rate of positions taken by the severely Disabled?
+Cri Criteria Connected part of Sustainability Report E III.
+Non-Discriminatory Working Conditions and Inclusive Work field - The Board has a diversity and inclusion strategy in place addressing the following topics: Incorporating sustainability standards and 1.1 Diversity policy strengtnening regulatory compilance - Equality, Diversity and Inclusion 1.2 Diversity awareness training 1.3 Recruitment, development, and retention strategies to promote diversity (especially Age, Sexual Orientation, Ethnicity, Religion or Belief, Gender Reassignment, Marriage or Civil Partnership, Pregnancy and Maternity) 1.4 What is the rate of positions taken by the severely Disabled?
 1.5 How high is the company's trainee/apprenticeship rate?
 1.6 Does the company engage in internal or external Diversity (especially Age, Sexual Orientation, Ethnicity, Religion or Belief, Gender Reassignment, Marriage or Civil Partnership, Pregnancy and Maternity) Groups/Campaigns or is an associated member of a body relating this topic?
-2 Gender Equality 2.1 What is the gender distribution in leading positions (answers can include 1st, 2nd, 3rd Management level starting with Board of Directors)?
+7 Gender Equality 2.1 What is the gender distribution in leading positions (answers can include 1st, 2nd, 3rd Management level starting with Board of Directors)?
 2.2 How large is the unadjusted mean gender pay gap between women and men?
-IV.
-Tenant Information & Representation 1 The company enables Tenants to express their issues/concerns (e.g. Non executive membership Board or subsidiary, resident forum, service satisfaction surveys etc) Inspire our people and influence our communities - Community and customer engagement 2 The company enables stakeholders (other than tenants) to express their issues/concerns through direct engagement or other possibilities 3 The housing company regularly engages in surveys to address selected/all tenants on their overall satisfaction.
-4 The tenant satisfaction survey results lead to actions of the housing company
+N. V. Tenant Information & Representation H The company enables Tenants to express their issues/concerns (e.g. Non executive membership Board or subsidiary, resident forum, service satisfaction surveys etc) Inspire our people and influence our communities - Community and customer 7 The company enables stakeholders (other than tenants) to express their issues/concerns through direct engagement or other possibilities engagement m The housing company regularly engages in surveys to address selected/all tenants on their overall satisfaction.
+4 .
+The tenant satisfaction survey results lead to actions of the housing company by using Carbon Balanced Paper from 07/09/2023 to 08/09/2023 whg Sustainability Report has balanced through World Land Trust the equivalent of